berndbischl/rcoco/README.md

 https://github.com/numbbo/coco

-It allows to benchmark black-box optimizers on the BBOB functions, the run the COCO post-processing for standardized evaluation.
+It allows benchmarking of continuous black-box optimizers on the BBOB functions.
+You can later run COCO post-processing for standardized evaluation and plots.
 The package implements the C API of COCO.

+# How to get (newer versions of) coco.c and coco.h

+These two files contain the main C code of coco, that we programm against.
+They are located in the "src" subfolder.
+They are created like this:

+1. Clone main coco repo
+1. Run python do.py build-c from the console
+1. Copy coco.{h,c} from code-experiments/build/c/ to the src subdir of this repo